Here is a look at our current Honors courses.

 Inquiries into the Modern World – an in-depth exploration of select historical elements of the human story within the last 500 years.

-The Aesthetic Quest – covers a variety of philosophical issues surrounding our appreciation of the source, nature, and significance of art and aesthetic experience as these have been conceived and embodied in a variety of world philosophical traditions.
+The Aesthetic Quest – covers a variety of philosophical issues surrounding our appreciation of the source, nature, and significance of art and aesthetic experience.

 "Comp II is not structured like your average English class.
 We discuss real world issues and global topics, and use English class to understand them." – Maya ('19 BS, Biology)